 Matamata Piako District Council - Park Management Categories - 2021 - Morrinsville matamata piako The following graphs illustrate how provision of different parks by MPDC in Morrinsville township compares with a peer group benchmark.
-The first blue bar indicates our level of provision in 2021.
-The green bar illustrates a peer group benchmark for rural councils with a similar population.
-The final blue bar illustrates what our current provision would look like compared to the population forecast for 2051.
+The first dark green bar indicates our level of provision in 2021.
+The light green bar illustrates a peer group benchmark for rural councils with a similar population.
+The final grey bar illustrates what our current provision would look like compared to the population forecast for 2051.